giantswarm/rook-operator-app/UPDATING.md

 ## Updating

-There are two distinct update processes; one for the main chart and a second one for the `ceph-cluster` subchart.
+There are three distinct chart updates you must do in order to completely update `rook-operator-app` to match upstream:

+- The primary chart: `helm/rook-operator`
+- The rook-ceph-cluster chart: `helm/rook-operator/charts/rook-ceph-cluster`
+- The library chart: `helm/rook-operator/charts/library`

 ### Prepare your local checkout